C'mon Inner Peace… I Don't Have All Damn Day

 Quite opposite from the States where we lay in the sun for hours to obtain maximum “golden goddess” status, India tends to lean towards glorifying a pale complexion.

 Time was ticking, and phone calls were going back and forth.
-Issues arose, but I couldn’t tell you what was happening exactly, we were spared this information.
+There was yelling and some tension.
+Issues arose, but I couldn’t tell you what was happening exactly,… we were spared this information.

 My focus was spending some quality time with my son before the chaos.